Irish Writers Union: Censorship

+1980s to 1990s

+Richard Pine served as honorary secretary of the Irish Writers Union from 1988-1990.

+In 1991, only eight days following the release of 'Field Day Anthology,' by Seamus Deane, strong complaints to the anthology's absence of numerous women authors, and of essential works of Irish feminism, were raised by Nuala O'Faolain in an interview with Deane on the RTÉ television show 'Bookline.'
+After a span of three months, the Irish Writers' Union arranged a public discussion to discuss these concerns.
+However, Deane sent a late message stating his inability to participate.
+Eavan Boland, on the other hand, was in attendance, and she explicitly opined that she was "sorry to be included in an anthology which excludes women."
+Helena Sheehan would later remark that the "Field Day debate" wasn’t solely about those who weren't included in the anthology, because, she said, it truly reflected certain tensions.
+She noted that the Irish Writers Union "played a significant role" in that, of which she was very proud.
+She highlighted nonetheless that there was "sympathy" for Seamus Deane and Declan Kiberd, and that "it was never intended to undermine their reputations, or anything of that nature."

+In 1993, the Irish Writers Union affiliated to the trade union SIPTU, but maintained absolute independence in its internal operations.

-Acquiring a home base
+Acquiring a home base - The Irish Writers' Centre

 From 1987 onwards, Taoiseach Charles Haughey appointed writer Anthony Cronin as his advisor for Arts policy.
 Although Cronin had no money to finance a centre for the Union either personally or in his political capacity, Harte presented him with a suggestion for a Writers' Centre.
 A large number of old Georgian houses were falling into disuse in the inner suburbs of Dublin; Harte suggested that Cronin petition that one of these be set aside as a centre for supporting and promoting Irish authors.
-Harte had heard about the Writers' Museum, directed by Matt McNulty; he went to McNulty asking about the possibility of establishing a Writers' Centre.
+Harte had heard about the Writers' Museum, directed by Matt McNulty; he went to McNulty asking about the possibility of establishing a writers' centre.
 McNulty provided premises for this purpose at 19 Parnell Square.
 The Irish Writers Centre was founded in 1991, it is Ireland's national resource centre for writers.

-The Writers' Centre was intended initially as a general Arts Centre.
+The Writers Centre was intended initially as a general Arts Centre.
 All related writers' support groups were directly involved and represented at this address, including those working with playwrights, children's writers and translators.
 Since then, there has been some dispersal of these roles, with playwrights (represented by the Irish Playwrights and Screenwriters Guild), for instance, being based at the Irish Film Institute on Eustace Street in Temple Bar.

-The renovation of the premises on Parnell Square was funded by a £100,000 grant from the Irish Lottery.
+The renovation of the premises on Parnell Square was funded by an IR£100,000 grant from the Irish Lottery.
+As of 2016, ambassadors for the Irish Writers' Centre included John Banville, Anne Enright, Michael D. Higgins, Roy Foster, Marian Keyes, Eilis Ni Dhuibhne and Joseph O’Connor.

-Aims and accomplishments

-The Union states on its website that its aims are as follows: